b-lukaszuk/golang_luzne_zadanka/book3/ch15/README.md

 The snippets/programs written at a whim, sometimes modified, and used for educational purposes.

 # Lesson 15.
-Capstone: Temperature Tables.
+Capstone: Temperature Tables

 ## Task 1